mikeperry-tor/vanguards/README_SECURITY.md

 Local adversaries can **determine** that you are running Tor because the list of relays is public, and connections to them are obvious.
-[Using a Bridge with your Onion service](#the-best-way-to-use-bridges) can help mitigate this.
+[Using a Bridge with your Onion service](#the-best-way-to-use-bridges) can help mitigate this attack.

 Local adversaries might **suspect** that your Tor client could be an unknown onion service because it exhibits traffic patterns that are unlike most other Tor